“Mothers are the root of the family tree. Without a healthy root the tree will wither. Self care is non-negotiable, it’s survival.”

 Early treatment is essential to effectively treating PPD and psychosis.
 Treatment requires a combination of psychotherapy, antianxiety and anti-depressive medication.
 Hormonal therapy may also be effective in treating this condition.
 The vast majority of women treated early will recover and will avoid long term consequences for themselves and their baby.

-If you think you might be struggling with Postpartum depression, schedule an appointment with Dr Michael Tahery at the Glendale location or the Santa Monica location to find out more about the treatment options available.
+If you think you might be struggling with Postpartum depression, schedule an appointment with Dr Michael Tahery at the Glendale office or the West Los Angeles office to find out more about the treatment options available.